Table of Contents

 Solution, C# Project, Right Click, Edit Project File

-Outside of any PropertyGroups, add the following (the comments are optional!):
+Outside of any PropertyGroups and ItemGroup, add the following (the comments are optional!):

-<!--Imports the GameDir.targets file (from the same folder) which should contain the path to the Subnautica directory for the post-build event-->
+<!--Imports the file (from the same folder) that contains the path to the Subnautica directory for the post-build event-->

 <Import Project="GameDir.targets" />